ldgaller/coursera-getdata/CodeBook.md

 ## run_analysis.R

-The script is parititioned into functions such that each function performs one of the steps described above.
-To run whole cleaning procedure, call *`clean.data`* function.
-The script also assumes that `plyr` library is already installed.
+The script is comprised of 6 functions with each function performing one of the steps described above.
+To run entire cleaning process, call the *`clean.data`* function.
+The script also utilizes the `plyr` library and requires that it has already been installed.

 ## The original data set

+The original dataset is sourced from the Human Activity Recognition database built from the recordings of 30 subjects performing activities of daily living (ADL) while carrying a waist-mounted smartphone with embedded inertial sensors.

 The original data set is split into training and test sets (70% and 30%, respectively) where each partition is also split into three files that contain
 - measurements from the accelerometer and gyroscope
 - activity label
 - identifier of the subject

+### Dataset Charactoristics:
+- Multivariate, Time Series
+- 10299 Instance
+- 561 Attributes
+- Missing values N/A

+### Attribute Information:
+- For each record in the dataset it is provided:
+- Triaxial acceleration from the accelerometer (total acceleration) and the estimated body acceleration.
+- Triaxial Angular velocity from the gyroscope.
+- A 561-feature vector with time and frequency domain variables.
+- Its activity label.
+- An identifier of the subject who carried out the experiment.

 ###The dataset includes the following files:
 'README.txt' - 'features_info.txt': Shows information about the variables used on the feature vector.